dtaraso/Portfolio_V.1/README.md

 # portfolio
-collection of web pages to create online portfolio
+Collection of web pages to create online portfolio Using html, will add CSS and JavaScript